 I am recently retired from the computer industry.

-First, I never graduated from high school.
-It’s a long story … but I did go on to college.
+I never graduated from high school.
+It’s a long story … but I did go on to college – and paid for 100% of my college tuition, fees, books, etc, myself.

-I have a BS in computer science from the University of California, an MS in software engineering from Regis University, and an MBA from Gonzaga University.
+I have a BS in computer science from the University of California, an MS in software engineering from Regis University (earned at age 54), and an MBA from Gonzaga University (age 41).
 I have additional graduate course work in medical informatics (Oregon Health and Science University) and computer security (University of Idaho).
-In addition to working in industry (Silicon Valley startup, later Microsoft, Agilent Technologies, Vivato wireless and other firms), I also did consulting work for small businesses, a native American tribal business development group, and taught dozens of university courses as an adjunct instructor.
+In addition to working in industry (Silicon Valley startup, later Microsoft, Agilent Technologies, Vivato wireless and other firms), I did consulting work for small businesses, a native American tribal business development group, and taught dozens of university courses as an adjunct instructor.
 I am the author of a dozen books, mostly on computer topics.

 Fun Hobby Things